datadiversitylab/datadiversitylab.github.io/src/team/jiayue-he.md

 memberTitle: MSc student
 memberDate: 2024
 memberDateEnd: Present
-memberBio: Jiayue is a masters student majored in Information Science with the focus on Human-Centered Compute.
+memberBio: Jiayue is a masters student majored in Information Science with a focus on Human-Centered Compute.
 She has a diverse background in game development, machine learning, and education.
 As she plans to embark on a Ph.D. in Mining at the University of Arizona, her research in the lab focuses